YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter18.md

 The capability to manipulate memory is scaled when 3D graphics API is introduced.

 ### Using ArrayBuffers
-> The `TypedArrayBuffer` is a variant of the `ArrayBuffer` that can be passed between execution contexts without performing a copy.
+> The `SharedArrayBuffer` is a variant of the `ArrayBuffer` that can be passed between execution contexts without performing a copy.
 `ArrayBuffer` is a constructor that can be used to acclocate specific number of bytes in memory.
 ```js
 const buff = new ArrayBuffer(16);// Allocates 16 bytes of memory